Cleaning out the bat bag ...

 “Also, his eight-year, $110 million contract is a huge discount compared to what his real market value is, but he does not play the game for money, even though $110 million is not chump change.
 Wish pro sports, in general, had many more ‘Pedeys.’ ”

-• Jupiter right-hander Scott Lyman (UC Davis) was named Pitcher of the Week in the Florida State League.
+Around the horn• Jupiter right-hander Scott Lyman (UC Davis) was named Pitcher of the Week in the Florida State League.
 Lyman, 24, pitched his first career complete game May 14, allowing one run against Clearwater.
 Then, he pitched six innings Monday against Brevard County, giving up one unearned run.
 He is 3-3 with a 1.61 ERA in nine starts.

 • Zach Phillips (Galt, Sacramento City College) is playing in Japan.
 The left-hander signed a one-year deal with the Hiroshima Toyo Carp after last season.
 Phillips received a $154,000 signing bonus and a $409,000 salary.
 The Carp holds a club option for the 2015 season.

 • Carl Boyer (Bishop Armstrong, Sacramento City), who was inducted into the La Salle Club Baseball Hall of Fame earlier this year, has fond memories of his minor-league days, particularly the camaraderie.
 While with the Waterloo Hawks, he roomed with Bill “Spaceman” Lee and Carlton Fisk, who was also his catcher.
 During spring training with the Boston Red Sox, Boyer not only faced the best hitter of his career, Ted Williams, but trained with Olympic sprinter Jesse Owens.
 One of Boyer’s favorite memories was going fishing with Williams.